Apply for General Operating Support Grants

 Two Grant Cycles

-Hutton Parker Foundation will facilitate two Core/General Operating Support grant cycles in calendar 2025.
-Please note that 2025 will be the second year that the foundation will be decreasing the amount of funding that we will be awarded, as we work through balancing our accounts and supporting our properties through maintenance projects.
+Hutton Parker Foundation will facilitate two Core Support grant cycles in calendar 2026.
+Please note that 2026 will be the third year that the foundation will be decreasing the amount of funding that we will be awarded via Core Support Grants.

 Each cycle will consist of a 5-day Open Application Period followed by an approximately 60-day Review & Evaluation Period.
 See Cycle I and Cycle II details below.

-Applicants must apply to either Cycle I or Cycle II as described on the right (please read through our classifications to the right as they have adjusted and changed from 2024.)
+Applicants must apply to either Cycle I or Cycle II as described on the above (please read through our classifications to the right as they have adjusted and changed from 2024.)
 Duplicate applications will not be accepted.
 Core/General Operating Support funding is limited to SANTA BARBARA COUNTY-based nonprofit (501(c)(3)) organizations only.
-Any organization awarded funding in 2024 is ineligible to apply for additional funding until 2026.
+Any organization awarded funding in 2025 is ineligible to apply for additional funding until 2027.

 All questions regarding eligibility, our application process and procedure, and/or any other inquires should be sent to Grants@huttonfoundation.org.